covenant-org/luminary/isaac_sim_lab/reports_05_2025.md

 It was specified that the compatible GPUs range from H200 up to A100.
 - Seeing that helmet mode requires those configurations and that specific hardware, it was decided to opt for using Docker Compose to have a more customized configuration for our hardware.
 In this case, we used remote APIs like OpenAI for the LLMs and VLMs, and a Neo4j database which we managed to run correctly.
 More configurations are still needed in the Docker setup to run the VSS UI and be able to run it completely.
 I also think we will need an Azure OpenAI API key, which it seems to be using.
   ![image](https://github.com/user-attachments/assets/afe2abea-4e7e-4721-af06-316cf217efc6)

+# Activity Report - 11/06/2025

+**Email:** brandon@nuclea.solutions

+## Main Updates
+- Tests were conducted with Nvidia’s Video Search and Summarization (VSS) to try it using the resources of Zeus’s own computer.
+Lighter LLM and VLM models were used to allow analysis with our hardware, but due to library incompatibilities, the test could not be successfully completed.
+- The VSS Docker on Zeus’s computer was reconfigured from scratch to allow remote use of the LLM and VLM models, avoiding the full resource load on the machine.
+The OpenAI API key was used, and testing with Azure OpenAI is still pending.
+All backend modules loaded correctly, but an error occurs when launching the frontend, which I haven’t yet figured out how to fix in order to analyze video and RTSP camera streams.